khutbaapp1-debug/KhutbahTranslate/DEPLOYMENT.md

 ## 🎉 You're Ready to Launch!

-Your Khutbah Translate app is fully configured and ready for the app stores.
+Your Khutbah Companion app is fully configured and ready for the app stores.
 Good luck with your launch!

 For questions about Capacitor, visit: https://capacitorjs.com/docs